Skip to main content

 • The value column is listed after the key column.

-Modify the sort key
+Modify columns of the sort key in a Primary Key table

 Syntax: